CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_NO_SCREEN_SHOTS.md

 These are great reasons for you, for preferring to just send that screenshot.
 That's why you need to take the time now, to learn the basics.

-Your question can wait, until you get it committed and pushed to github.
+Your question can wait, until you get your code committed and pushed to github.